wch/r-source/ALTREP.md

 The `Serialized_state` method should return an `SEXP` which is serialized in the usual way, along with attributes, the name of the `ALTREP` class, and the package the class is registered with.
-Unserializing such and object will locate the corresponding class object and call the `Unserialize` class method with this class object and the unserialized state state as arguments.
+Unserializing such an object will locate the corresponding class object and call the `Unserialize` class method with this class object and the serialized state as arguments.
 The method should return a new object without attributes.
 The serialized attributes are then unserialized and attached.